mmicko/fpga101-workshop/README.md

 ========================= [SUCCESS] Took 1.07 seconds =========================
 ```

-To check if GTKWave is installed fine use
+To check if GTKWave is installed fine use (on macOS it will be as separate application so we will use it manually)

 ```console
 apio sim